Last Updated on

 If you look at higher-end units, however, you might find something called extra-low dispersion glass.
 This material is generally thought to be better at producing crisp imagines, but it will also cost more money.

-Hopefully, our refractor telescope reviews have helped you to understand your options.
+Hopefully, our reviews of the best refractor telescopes have helped you to understand your options.
 If you need a little bit of extra help though, please feel free to recall our recommendations.

 If you are using this telescope for serious astronomical study, you’ll want the Sky-Watcher.
 Though pricey, it features specifications that are truly hard to beat.